jasonuc/usermakertui/README.md

 ## **Features**

 - 🖥️ **Interactive Real-Time Form** - Provide immediate, real-time feedback to users as they enter data.
-- 🔒 **Customizable Input Fields** - Includes secure password input, and can be easily extended with more fields.
 - 🎨 **Responsive Design** - Built using [Bubble Tea](https://github.com/charmbracelet/bubbletea) and [Lip Gloss](https://github.com/charmbracelet/lipgloss) for modern, sleek UIs.
-- ⚙️ **Flexible Integration** - Easy to adapt and integrate into your own TUI projects.

 ## **Getting Started**